arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble/tutorials/bluetooth/Bluetooth.md

 ![The nRF52840 module.](./assets/nano33BLE_04_sensor.png)

-Bluetooth® Low Energy, referred to as BLE, separates itself from what is now known as “Bluetooth® Classic” by being optimized to use low power with low data rates.
+Bluetooth® Low Energy, separates itself from what is now known as “Bluetooth® Classic” by being optimized to use low power with low data rates.
 There are two different types of Bluetooth® devices: central or peripheral.
 A central Bluetooth® device is designed to read data from peripheral devices, while the peripheral devices are designed to do the opposite.
 Peripheral devices continuously post data for other devices to read, and it is precisely what we will be focusing on this tutorial.

 ## Service & Characteristics